-3. Q. How does Treasury determine the Gulf Cost Restoration Trust Fund (Trust Fund) allocations for the Direct Component?
+Q3.
+How does Treasury determine the Gulf Cost Restoration Trust Fund (Trust Fund) allocations for the Direct Component?

-A. The Act equally distributes the allocations for the Direct Component among the five Gulf Coast states.
-Paragraphs (b) and (c) of 31 CFR 34.302 specify the Direct Component allocation percentages available to each of the 23 Florida counties based on an allocation formula submitted by the disproportionately affected counties and a formula described in the Act for the nondisproportionately impacted counties, respectively.
-Paragraph (e) of 31 CFR 34.302 specifies the allocation percentages available to each of the 20 eligible coastal parishes in Louisiana based on a formula described in the Act.
+A. The RESTORE Act equally distributes the allocations for the Direct Component among the five Gulf Coast states.
+Treasury's implementing regulations at 31 CFR §§ 34.302(b) and (c) specify the Direct Component allocation percentages available to each of the 23 Florida counties based on an allocation formula submitted by the disproportionately affected counties and a formula described in the RESTORE Act for the nondisproportionately impacted counties, respectively.
+31 CFR § 34.302(e) specifies the allocation percentages available to each of the 20 eligible coastal parishes in Louisiana based on a formula described in the RESTORE Act.

-4. Q. How much money is currently available under the Direct Component for the Gulf Coast states, Florida counties, and Louisiana parishes?
+Q4.
+How much money is currently available under the Direct Component for eligible applicants?